Evobolics/Evo.Blazor.Splitters/README.md

 # Purpose

-1) Learn what is needed to create a decently complex custom control in Blazor
+1) Create a splitter control that can be used to seperate a control area from a canvas
-2) Create a splitter control that can be used to seperate a control area from a canvas
+1) Learn what is needed to create a decently complex custom control in Blazor using .NET 5

 ## Create a Splitter Control